 World Penguin Day 2020

 World Penguin Day is celebrated to honour penguins, one of the world’s most unique birds.
 It coincides with the annual northern migration of the Adelie penguins, which are endemic to Antarctica.
 Adelie penguins migrate north during the winter in search of food.
-Then, before summer, Adelie’s return to Antarctica for nesting and breeding season.
-World Penguin day initiated by the resident scientists working at McMurdo Station, an American research centre on Ross Island.
+Then, before summer, Adelie returned to Antarctica for nesting and breeding season.
+World Penguin day was initiated by the resident scientists working at McMurdo Station, an American research centre on Ross Island.

 Why do we celebrate World Penguin Day?

-This day is an education initiative to encourage people to learn more about penguins.
-In addition, to raise awareness of their decreasing population.
-The decreasing penguin population is mainly due to human activities.
-Such as climate change, ocean pollution, oil spills, overfishing, illegal egg harvesting, the introduction of predators.
+This day is an educational initiative encouraging people to learn more about penguins and raising awareness of their decreasing population.
+The decreasing penguin population is mainly due to human activities, such as climate change, ocean pollution, oil spills, overfishing, illegal egg harvesting, and the introduction of predators.
 Penguins also have natural predators.
-These are skuas, caracaras, and sheathbills—these birds are predatory birds that prey on penguin eggs and young chicks.
+Skuas, caracaras, and sheathbills are predatory birds that prey on penguin eggs and young chicks.

 Penguin facts: